SurajVishwakarma333/AutoCompleteTextView-AndroidStudio/README.md

 ![Screenshot_2022_0611_122012](https://user-images.githubusercontent.com/101108540/173177025-f8a67f9e-a28e-46b9-8f29-f982304824c7.jpg)

-# In order to display AutoCompleteTextView text in drop down list we have to use Array Adapter To Display Text Values In AutoCompleteTextView :
+# ɪn order to display AutoCompleteTextView text in drop down list we have to use Array Adapter To Display Text Values In AutoCompleteTextView :
 • To display the Array content in an autocompletetextview we need to implement Adapter.

 • In AutoCompleteTextView we mainly display text values so we use Array Adapter for that.